pattern-lab/patternlab-node/packages/cli/readme.md

 ```
 Usage: patternlab <cmd> [options]
 	Commands:
-		build|compile [options]   Build the PatternLab.
+		build|compile [options]   Build Pattern Lab.
 Optionally (re-)build only the patterns
-		export                    Export a PatternLab patterns into a compressed format
+		export                    Export a Pattern Lab patterns into a compressed format
-		init [options]            Initialize a PatternLab project from scratch or import an edition and/or starterkit
+		init [options]            Initialize a Pattern Lab project from scratch or import an edition and/or starterkit
 	    install|add [options]     Installs Pattern Lab related modules like starterkits or plugins
 		serve|browse [options]    Starts a server to inspect files in browser